Ferry, luggage, bikes, and pacing

 The island gets much easier once you understand how arrival, hotel location, and getting around fit together before you ever board the ferry.

-Quick take: Mackinac is at its best when you stay on the island, pack lighter than usual, and choose one main movement style for the day, walking, bikes, or a carriage-forward plan, instead of trying to mix everything at once.
+Good first plan: Stay on the island if the budget allows, pack lighter than usual, and choose one main movement style for the first day: walking, bikes, or a carriage-forward plan.

 Book the ferry day like it matters

 Parking, baggage timing, and the dock you choose affect the trip more than first-timers expect.
-Mackinac feels smoother when arrival is treated as part of the itinerary, not an afterthought.
+Mackinac feels smoother when arrival gets a real place in the itinerary.

 Choose a hotel for carrying distance too